couchbase/cbft/DESIGN.md

-cbft + couchbase Integration Design Document
+cbft + couchbase Integration Design Document (cbftint)

-Status: DRAFT-04
+Status: DRAFT-05

 This design document focuses on the integration of cbft into Couchbase Server; a.k.a. "cbftint".
 Extra emphasis is given to clustering